grace0zhu/EECS268_lab05/README.md

-# college_labs
+# EECSlab05
-labs from EECS 1 and 2
+lab 5 from EECS 268